-Abstract- Hidden Markov models (HMMs) rely on an assumption that speech features are temporally uncorrelated.
-HMMs typically assume a diagonal covariance matrix where correlations between feature vectors for adjacent frames are ignored.
+Abstract- Hidden Markov models (HMMs) with Gaussian mixture distributions rely on an assumption that speech features are temporally uncorrelated, and often assume a diagonal covariance matrix where correlations between feature vectors for adjacent frames are ignored.
 A Linear Dynamic Model (LDM) is a Markovian state-space model that also relies on hidden state modeling, but explicitly models the evolution of these hidden states using an autoregressive process.
-An LDM is capable of modeling higher order statistics and can exploit frame to frame correlations of features in an efficient and parsimonious manner.
+An LDM is capable of modeling higher order statistics and can exploit correlations of features in an efficient and parsimonious manner.
 In this paper, we present a hybrid LDM/HMM decoder architecture that postprocesses segmentations derived from the first pass of an HMM-based recognition.
 This smoothed trajectory model is complementary to existing HMM systems.
 An Expectation-Maximization (EM) approach for parameter estimation is presented.
-We demonstrate a 13% relative WER reduction on the Aurora-4 clean evaluation set, and a 13% relative WER reduction.
+We demonstrate a 13% relative WER reduction on the Aurora-4 clean evaluation set, and a 13% relative WER reduction on the babble noise condition.